Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Preliminary

 By the Morse theory, any two-dimensional manifold with boundaries decomposes into the four fundamental 2-manifolds in Figure \ref{fig_TFT1}.
 These four manifolds correspond to the four operations on a Frobenius algebra $A$:

 For example, the partition function of $\mathrm{Torus}$ is from Figure \ref{fig_TFT2}

-It can be seen from the definition of a Frobenius algebra that such partition functions do not depend on how a manifold is decomposed into fundamental pieces in Figure \ref{fig_TFT1} \cite{Atiyah, DJ}. \begin{prop} There is the above one-to-one correspondence between 2d topological field theory with the target category $\sVect$ and Frobenius superalgebras. \end{prop}
+It can be seen from the definition of a Frobenius algebra that such partition functions do not depend on how a manifold is decomposed into fundamental pieces in Figure \ref{fig_TFT1} \cite{Atiyah, DJ}. \begin{prop} There is a one-to-one correspondence between 2d topological field theory with the target category $\sVect$ and Frobenius superalgebras. \end{prop}

 By definition, we have: \begin{prop} Let $A$ be a Frobenius superalgebra and $Z_A:\Bord \rightarrow \sVect$ the associated 2d TFT.
 Then, we have: \begin{enumerate} \item $Z_A(\text{2-sphere}) = \ep\circ \eta(1)$; \item $Z_A(\text{torus}) = \dim A_0 - \dim A_1$; \end{enumerate} \end{prop} \begin{proof} (1) is clear.
 By taking the basis \eqref{eq_right_dual}, by \ref{fig_TFT2}, we have: